NCERT Solutions for Class 10 History Chapter 3 – CBSE Free PDF Download

 When the contractor hired me, he was quite economical with the truth about the living and working conditions.
 To say nothing of the kind of work and place of work.

-We have very few rights, with the contractor living up to the behaviour standards expected of them in the Carribean -extremely harsh.
+We have very few rights, with the contractor living up to the behaviour standards expected of them in the Caribbean – extremely harsh.
 He treats us like animals since we are a minority and thus easy targets for his wrath.
 Accidents are common in the sugar plantations in Jamaica.
-One time I saw a worker burnt alive when the liquid sugar we were boiling accidentally spilt on him.
+One time, I saw a worker burnt alive when the liquid sugar we were boiling accidentally spilt on him.
 Since he cannot work with his third-degree burns, the contractor saw it fit to throw him out without any due wages paid.
 We don’t have any rights to speak or to express our dissatisfaction about the working conditions.
 And if we do, we will face the overseer’s whips.

 In case of unsatisfactory work, my wages are cut.
-If there is hell on earth it certainly is this.
-I know my writing will cause you anguish but rest assured there is the talk of new laws underway to protect labourers like us.
+If there is hell on earth, it certainly is this.
+I know my writing will cause you anguish but rest assured, there is talk of new laws underway to protect labourers like us.
 Thus, this situation will pass soon.

 India was a hub of trade in the pre-modern world, and it exported textiles and spices in return for gold and silver from Europe.

 Fine cotton was produced in India and was exported to Europe.
-With industrialization, British cotton manufacture began to expand and industrialists pressurized the government to restrict cotton imports and protect local industries.
+With industrialisation, British cotton manufacturing began to expand, and industrialists pressurised the government to restrict cotton imports and protect local industries.
 As a result of the tariffs that were imposed on cloth imports, the inflow of fine Indian Cotton began to decline.

 In the field of labour, indentured labour was provided for mines, plantations and factories abroad, in huge numbers, in the nineteenth century.
 This was an instrument of colonial domination by the British.
-Indentured labourers were hired under contacts which promised return travel to India after they had worked five years on their employer’s plantation.
-The living conditions were harsh and the labourers had little protection of the law or from it as they had little rights.
+Indentured labourers were hired under contacts who promised return travel to India after they had worked five years on their employer’s plantation.
+The living conditions were harsh, and the labourers had little protection from the law or from it as they had few rights.

-Solution: The Great Depression was a result of many factors:
+Solution: The Great Depression was a result of many factors.
+Some of them are

 - Prosperity in the USA during the 1920s created a cycle of higher employment and incomes.
-It led to a rise in consumption and demands.
-More investment and more employment created tendencies of speculations which led to the Great Depression of 1929 up to the mid-1930s.
+It led to a rise in consumption and demand.
+More investment and more employment created tendencies of speculation, which led to the Great Depression of 1929 up to the mid-1930s.
 The stock market crashed in 1929.
-It created panic among investors and depositors who stopped investing and depositing.
+It created panic among investors and depositors, who stopped investing and depositing.
 As a result, it created a cycle of depreciation.